 The Nexus 9 is a good tablet, but the price is a little high for what you get.
 You know what isn't priced high?
 Refurbished 2013 Nexus 7s.
 A cache of these tablets makes an appearance every now and then, and you can get one today on eBay for just $139.95.

 Into every life a little rain must fall.
 Across every software update a few bugs will crawl.
 The most glaring problem for new users of Android 5.0 on the Nexus 7 2013 is a bug that appears to be stopping video playback dead.
 You can see a few users reporting the issue here, and we've seen it on at least one Android Police staff member's tablet.
 The good news is that there appear to be a few ways that you can fix it.
 Read More

 If you're trying to flash your Nexus 5, 7, or 10 to Android 5.0 now that the factory images are out, there's nothing more infuriating than running into an error in the process.
-The most common error we're seeing today as part of the flashing process is the dreaded "missing system.img" dialog, which aborts the update process on the target device.
-Read More
+The most common error we're seeing today as part of the flashing process is the dreaded "missing system.img" Read More

 It's the moment you've been waiting for.
 Google just announced the Nexus devices are getting OTA updates to 5.0, and now the full system images have been posted on the Google Developers site.
 With these files, you can flash your device back to stock even after you've done unspeakable things to it.

 Can you feel it?
 It's in the air.
 Of course I'm referring to the impending arrival of Android 5.0 on Nexus devices.
 It's starting now with a full jump to Lollipop for devices that are currently on KitKat, and a small bug fix update for new devices like the Nexus 9.